 Why do cats smell your Breath when you Sleep?

 While you’re sleeping, your breath slows down and becomes much more concentrated.
-So if the cat is particularly interested in smelling your breath when you’re asleep.
+So, if the cat is particularly interested in smell your breath when you’re asleep.

 We produce so much saliva when we sleep, human saliva smells of our last meal that may attract your kitty to sniff your mouth.